FadyMohareb/rsv/README.md

 ## App architecture

-The app's file structure can be inferred from the services present in `docker-compose.yml`.
-Both production and development versions use all services, the only difference is the development version does not produce the optimised production build for the frontend (`npm run build`), saving deployment time.
+The application's file structure is determined by the services defined in `docker-compose.yml`.
+Both production and development versions utilize all services, with the primary distinction being that the development version skips the production build (`npm run build`), reducing deployment time.

-Some of these services do not require any codebase, as they are Docker images pulled from the Hub and whose functionalities require no further modification.
-The services that are built from custom code are:
+Some services do not require custom code as they are pre-built Docker images pulled from Docker Hub.
+These services do not require further modifications.
+The services that are built from custom code include:

 ```
 docker-compose.yml